 This project will leverage other activities occurring in the State of New Hampshire in computer science.
 The two confirmed projects that will interface with our project have committed funding from Code.org to support the STEM Teachers’ Collaborative at University of New Hampshire and the STEM Discovery Lab at UNH Manchester for 1) the Code.org Computer Science Fundamentals for K-5 Educators and 2) Code.org’s Professional Learning Program for CS Principles (grades 9-12) and CS Discoveries (grades 6-10).
 The UNH STEM Collaborative has committed to supporting northern NH educators in participating in these opportunities by working with NCES/WMSI to provide access to training in the North Country (otherwise drive times could range from 2 to 4 hours for our educators to travel to Durham or Manchester NH for training sessions).

-Though in-kind is not outlined in the budget, in-kind support includes the project directors time observing and collecting information at the on-site consultations and implementation visits with the school to develop the “Status of CS in the North Country” report.
+Though in-kind is not outlined in the budget, in-kind support includes the project director’s and project consultant’s time observing and collecting information at the on-site consultations and implementation visits with the schools to develop the “Status of CS in the North Country” report.
 While 10 days are budgeted for, the effort will easily require 30 days of time.
 Other in-kind will include the participation of educators and administrators in the school-site consultations.
 These are intended to take place in the afternoon and carry-over in to “extra time” after school.

 Period the funds are to be spent